zed-industries/docs/configuration/configuring-zed.md

    }
    ```

-4. To autosave after an inactivity period, use `"after_delay"`:
+4. To autosave after an inactivity period, use `after_delay`:

    ```json
    {